JJHick95/log_regression-ds-west-082420/README.md

 print(f"Linear Regression missed {(df.Target != df.lr_yhat).sum()} predictions")
 ```

-    Linear Regression missed 82 predictions

-The confusion matrix will be an important visualization in classification.
+The **confusion matrix** will be an important visualization in classification.
 It will allow us to see the distribution of prediction results.

 ```python